cisagov/dotgov-home/pages/support/dns.md

 ### Where do I look for the authoritative .gov zone data?

-The root servers (e.g., `a.root-server.net` - `j.root-server.net`) are the authoritative source of .gov information that is "live" on the internet.
+The root servers (`[a-d].gov-servers.net`) are the authoritative source of .gov information that is "live" on the internet.